 From the perspective of the central bank, it is a matter of indifference whether the household or the business sector owns current deposits.
 The pattern of transactions#5 translates into the AVERAGE amount of current deposits.
 This average stock of transaction money depends on income according to the transaction equation M=kYw.

-The variable M is a straightforward period average which results from the AUTONOMOUS transactions between the business and the household sector in the pure consumption economy.
+The variable M is a straightforward period average which results from the AUTONOMOUS transactions between the business and the household sector in the pure production-consumption economy.
 The central bank enables the average stock of transaction money to expand or contract with the development of wage income.
 Analytically (not historically), money emerges from autonomous market transactions.
 In order that money comes into the world, a central bank is needed which issues transaction money in parallel with expanding/ contracting wage income.#6 There is NO commodity like gold and no deficit spending government needed.

 Both the Quantity Theory of Money and the Chartalist Theory of Money are figments of the historical imagination.